domchristie/turn/README.md

 ## Customizing Animations

-Turn adds `turn-exit` and `turn-enter` classes to the HTML element at the appropriate times.
+Turn adds `turn-before-exit`, `turn-exit`, and `turn-enter` classes to the HTML element at the appropriate times.
 Apply your own animations by scoping your animation rules with this selector.
 For example:

 ```css
 html.turn-exit [data-turn-exit] {